kwur/new-kwur-site/_posts/2010-03-02-album-review-anais-mitchell-hadestown.md

   </div>

   <div>
-    <span class="Apple-style-span"  style="font-size:small;">A very nice touch is that Vernon, as Orpheus, is usually the only singer with multi-tracked vocals, emphasizing the beauty of Orpheus&#8217;s song &#8211; it works wonders to utilize both his soulful baritone and his haunting falsetto.
+    <span class="Apple-style-span"  style="font-size:small;">A very nice touch is that Vernon, as Orpheus, is usually the only singer with multi-tracked vocals, emphasizing the beauty of Orpheus’s song – it works wonders to utilize both his soulful baritone and his haunting falsetto.
 Mitchell, as well, has a fascinatingly strange voice, which is beautifully used here.</span>
   </div>

   <div>